highRES-model/highRES-Europe-WF/docs/source/user_guide.rst

    $INCLUDE %datafolderpath%/%psys_scen%_gen.dd

 This file contain information on generation technologies and their characteristics.
 It includes the set g, with the different generation technologies, as well as subsets for which technologies are variable or not.
-Additionally, there are power capacity limits and existing infrastructure through the parameter gen_lim_pcap_z and gen_exist_pcap_z, respectively.
-Similarly, there are energy capacity limits (storage) and existing infrastructure for reservoir hydro through the parameter gen_lim_ecap_z and gen_exist_ecap_z, respectively.
+Additionally, there are power capacity limits and existing infrastructure through the parameter *gen_lim_pcap_z* and *gen_exist_pcap_z*, respectively.
+Similarly, there are energy capacity limits (storage) and existing infrastructure for reservoir hydro through the parameter *gen_lim_ecap_z* and *gen_exist_ecap_z*, respectively.

 Additionally, there are additional paremeters, such as emission factors, cost parameters and features related to unit commitment, if that is turned on.